 Many others grew from scratch as multichannel management tools, including Brightpearl, SellerExpress and StoreFeeder in the UK; Ecomdash, SureDone and Stitch in the US.
 More recently, companies like UnderstandingE have been promoting Magento with the M2E Pro plug-in as a complete solution.

 But that’s only the tip of the iceberg.
-We currently have fifty multichannel management tools in the directory here, and I know there are more out there.
+We currently have over seventy multichannel management tools in the directory here, and I know there are more out there.

 Why Are There So Many Tools?